-It seems our whole office has had the year abroad post education.
+It seems everyone in our office has had their year abroad post education.
 There are not many things more romantic than a one-way ticket and when Phil landed in Hawaii he soon realised why.
-Struck by the beauty and awe of the island, he set up camp for more months than originally planned.
+Struck by its beauty and in awe of the island, he set up camp for more months than originally planned.
 It was purely a restlessness to see Japan that finally pulled him away from paradise.

-Onto Kobe where he learned of the war, the industrial industry, the beauty of Mount Fuji at dawn and the running shoe brand, Tiger.
-The ingredients started to collect before him.
+Onto Kobe he went where he learned of the war, industrialism, the beauty of Mount Fuji at dawn and the running shoe brand, Tiger.
+The component parts started to come together before him.

-At this point Phil what he believed he needed to begin work on his own shoe brand.
+At this point what Phil believed he needed to begin work on was his own shoe brand.